 If a polyp or cancer is found, a colonoscopy will be required to remove the harmful tissues.

 A sigmoidoscope is a similar test to a colonoscopy but checks a smaller portion of the colon only.
 As with a colonoscopy, it requires intensive preparation, including fasting and cleansing the colon.

 As the sigmoidoscope only checks a small portion of the colon but requires the same preparation and discomfort, it is not often recommended and may not be a desirable alternative.

 A colonoscopy is primarily used to find cancerous and precancerous growths in the colon.
 It is usually considered effective in early detection of colorectal cancer.

 Colorectal cancer is slow-growing cancer that can be effectively treated when caught early.
-While colonoscopies are invasive and expensive, most do not need to be repeated more than once every 10 years.

 When done as recommended, alternatives to colonoscopies can be just as effective as a colonoscopy in detecting colon cancer.
 However, if any abnormalities are found, people may require a colonoscopy anyway.

 It is necessary for all people to understand the importance of getting a colon screening past the age 50.